Post

 Fix:

 Just adding a server-side check like the one above enforces some basic business rules.
-You could also implement a daily cap with a transaction history table.
+You could also implement a daily capital with a transaction history table.

 1